 Young Adult Job Fairs

 Veterans Job Fairs

 Without the start of sponsorship funds, due to decreased government funding, the PPWFC will either need to cut some of these long-produced events or provide them in a reduced capacity than desired to support the needs of job seekers in the region.
 If sponsorships and individual donations exceed the need for these programs, funding would aid in technology upgrades that support customer service and the potential for expanding the number of clients the PPWFC is serving

 How Will the Donor’s Involvement Be Acknowledged?

 Acknowledgement may vary from event to event.
-In general, all donors will be acknowledged via website and social media.
-Larger gifts will also be acknowledged with signage / banners, radio and television presence, and program booklets as possible.
+In general, donors will be acknowledged via website and social media.
+Larger gifts will also be acknowledged with signage / banners, radio presence and in print ads, and program booklets as possible.
 Sponsorship packages are currently being developed for each event.